rumyar/20440project/README.md

 ### generate final heatmap/dendrogram with optimized linkage and distance metrics
 Heatmap was generated using seaborn clustermap and fed in 'euclidean' and 'average' for the distance and linkage metrics respectively.
 Dendrogram was generated using scipy.cluster.hierarchy.dendorgram.

+#### Aim 2: PCA, tSNE and K-means Clustering
+Takes in data2 as an input and outputs

 Sources:
 [1] Niroula, A., & Vihinen, M. (2015).
 Harmful somatic amino acid substitutions affect key pathways in cancers.
 BMC Medical Genomics, 8(1), 1–12. https://doi.org/10.1186/s12920-015-0125-x <br />